Emergent mechanisms for long timescales depend on training curriculum and affect performance in memory tasks: Results

-Multi-head networks are more robust to perturbations of recurrent weights (\fig\ref{fig9}a) and timescales (\fig\ref{fig9}b).
-The robustness of multi-head networks to perturbations in recurrent weights is particularly noteworthy since these networks rely on connectivity to mediate long timescales.
-This observation indicates that the overall robustness extends to network connectivity as well.
+$||\cdot||$ represents Frobenius norm and $|\cdot|$ the absolute value. $\tau$ is perturbed positively to avoid $\tau < 1$.
+Multi-head networks are more robust to perturbations (\fig\ref{fig8_9}c,d).
+The robustness to changes in $W^R$ is noteworthy since these networks rely on connectivity to mediate long timescales.

-\textbf{Re-training:} We evaluate the performance of networks that solve $N=16$, when re-trained without curriculum (without training on intermediate $N$s) for an arbitrary higher $N$, after $20$ epochs.
-Multi-head networks show a superior re-training ability compared to single-head networks for at least $10$ $N$ beyond $N=16$ (\fig\ref{fig9}c).
+\textbf{Retraining:} We evaluate the performance of networks that solve $N=16$, when retrained without curriculum (without training on intermediate $N$s) for an arbitrary higher $N$, after $20$ epochs.
+Multi-head networks show a superior retraining ability compared to single-head networks for at least $10$ $N$ beyond $N=16$ (\fig\ref{fig8_9}e).
 This finding suggests that multi-head networks are better at learning the underlying task and adjust faster to a new, larger $N$ even when skipping intermediate $N$s.